 - A permanent injury

-A claimant’s rights to sue depends largely on whether his or her damages meet the serious injury threshold.
+A claimant’s right to sue depends largely on whether his or her damages meet the serious injury threshold.
 For example, a herniated disk in the back or neck typically meets this threshold and warrants civil litigation.
-Fortunately, a dedicated Vineland car crash attorney could evaluate and measure your losses and help you initiate a civil claim for damages against liable parties.
+Fortunately, a dedicated Vineland attorney could evaluate and measure your losses and help you initiate a car crash claim for damages against liable parties.

 New Jersey Revised Statutes §2A:14-2 generally gives injured parties two years to file a lawsuit.
-Those who miss this statutory deadline for filing risk having their case dismissed by the tribunal.
-A diligent car collision lawyer in Vineland could take swift action to ensure that your case is filed within the appropriate time-frame.
+Those who miss this statutory deadline for filing risk having their case dismissed by the local tribunal.
+A diligent lawyer in our area could take swift action to ensure that your auto collision case is filed within the appropriate time-frame.

-Modified Comparative Negligence in Vineland Auto Accident Cases
+Modified Comparative Negligence in Local Car Crash Cases

 Vineland courts use modified comparative fault to determine who is responsible for causing an accident.
 This means that the injured party’s damages would be reduced by his or her assigned percentage of fault.

 For instance, if a jury finds that the plaintiff is 40 percent responsible for his or her own losses, he or she would only be entitled to 60 percent of his or her total damages.
 However, if the individual shares more than 50 percent of the blame, he or she cannot recover any damages whatsoever.

 After being involved in an auto accident, it is imperative to understand your rights and legal options for pursuing a claim for damages under the state’s no-fault car insurance rules.
 You should reach out to a Vineland car accident lawyer from our firm as soon as possible to discuss your case and learn about what recovery options may be available to you.